futel/twilio-sip-server/README-deploy.md

     twilio api:core:sip:domains:create --domain-name direct-futel-prod.sip.twilio.com --friendly-name direct-futel-prod --sip-registration --emergency-calling-enabled --voice-method GET --voice-url '<PROD FUNCTION URL>'

 Use the SIP function URLs found in the previous step.

+Note that if the SIP domain already exists, this will fail instead of updating the domain.
+The web GUI must be used.

 ## List the SIP domains to get the created SID